-Founding Special Populations Coordinator Mission: To serve as the Special Populations Coordinator at Digital Pioneers Academy (DPA), a 6th-12th grade college preparatory school that will consistently rank as a Tier 1 Washington, DC public charter school.
+Founding Special Populations Coordinator Mission: To serve as the Founding Special Populations Coordinator at Digital Pioneers Academy (DPA), a 6th-12th grade college preparatory school that will consistently rank as a Tier 1 Washington, DC public charter school.
 To ensure 100% of DPA students graduate from college and/or secure a high paying, high demand job.

-The Special Populations Coordinator (SPC) works as part of the leadership team to ensure that the education program at DPA enables students with special needs to use their abilities to the fullest extent possible.
+Position Summary: The Founding Special Populations Coordinator (SPC) works as part of the leadership team to ensure that the education program at DPA enables students with special needs to use their abilities to the fullest extent possible.
 The SPC will be responsible for coordinating the total school support program including the full continuum of services that may be called for in IEPs, overseeing the Child Find process, developing and implementing program strategy, designing and implementing PD and specific training, managing data compliance and related services as well as brainstorming and piloting new service strategy.
 In addition, the SPC will support all aspects of coordination of transitional services, related services, separate facilities placement, home and hospital instruction and special aide service.
 The SPC will coordinate the development, implementation, and evaluation of the instructional program for students with special needs.

 Maintains all special education and Section 504 files.